Tecton vs Wherobots

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Governance Tools — Built-in tools for data governance and compliance.
+- Governance Tools — Built-in monitoring and governance for feature quality

 - Spatial Data Feature Engineering — Specialized tools for spatial dataset processing